chiangyaw/pc-cspm-training/12-CleaningUp.md

 In GitHub Account:
 1. Delete the Prisma Cloud DevSecOps integration in your GitHub account [here](https://github.com/settings/installations).
+2. Delete the code repository that you have created in Settings > Delete this repository.

 You have reached the end of the workshop.
 Thank you for your time and hope to see you again!